Synthetixio/SIPs/SIPS/gas-tank.md

 Only contracts that absolutely need it should have the ability to invoke this functionality, and therefore the gas tank contract should verify that those attempting to spend user's ether are the correct contracts known to the [`AddressResolver`](https://github.com/Synthetixio/synthetix/blob/1ed6657a4af2e80d0fcc844ce4e381831ef7b931/contracts/AddressResolver.sol).
-Therefore, this contract will itself need to inherit [`MixinResolver`](https://github.com/Synthetixio/synthetix/blob/bf5ea7a433aaab83b9fbaca92f152a52b07b20c5/contracts/MixinResolver.sol).
+Therefore, this contract will need to inherit [`MixinResolver`](https://github.com/Synthetixio/synthetix/blob/bf5ea7a433aaab83b9fbaca92f152a52b07b20c5/contracts/MixinResolver.sol).

 #### Upgradeability